If you ever get stuck with iTunes or Garageband – this guide is for you! 🔥 Learn how to set ringtone on iPhone without Garageband or iTunes.

 Let me introduce you to a revolutionary solution – WALTR 2.
 It’s an app for transferring audio & video to iPhone without using iTunes or Jailbreak.

-The guys from Softorino took care about simplicity and convenience in WALTR 2.
+The guys from Softorino took care of the simplicity and convenience in WALTR 2.
 The app works both with macOS and Windows.

 You don’t need to be a tech-savvy to work with WALTR 2.
 It’s simple to use and doesn’t require any extra settings.
-All you need to do is to follow the 3 easy steps below:
+All you need to do is to follow the 3 easy steps below to make a song a ringtone on your iPhone:

 Drag and drop your M4R file into the app.